Wednesday, August 19, 2026

 Holland is famous at this time of year for its tulip fields.
 We spent a happy couple of days driving through beautifully coloured fields with massive stretches of reds, pinks, whites, purples and oranges.

 We stayed on a marina near Dordrecht for a couple of nights.
 We really liked Dordrecht and wished we had spent a bit longer there.
 We hopped on a ferry across to Rotterdam to have a quick look round and eat some different foods from a food market.
 The cube houses are famous and interesting to look round.
-They are shaped oddly, confusing to work out quite how you would use them.
-One was for sale for €450,000 which doesn’t seem too crazy for such a famous building until you see it’s only for 100 square feet of space!!
+They are shaped oddly, confusing to

 Another real highlight was the UNESCO protected windmill site.
 It was lovely wandering round them, very peaceful.